-Thurmond’s heyday, during the early twentieth century, came to a halt with the onset of the Great Depression.
-The town’s economy waned after several businesses closed, including the National Bank of Thurmond, and two large fires wiped out multiple buildings.
+The First World War hindered Thurmond’s growth and set it on a downward trajectory.
+Not only did many men depart the area to serve, but reliance on coal actually waned during the war.
+The town’s heyday ended in earnest with the onset of the Great Depression.
+The local economy waned after several businesses closed, including the National Bank of Thurmond.
+Two large fires in the early 1930s also wiped out multiple buildings.
 By the 1940s, the C & O Railway changed from steam to diesel locomotives.
 The National Park Service states that, “Thurmond had been a steam town, its rail yard and crews geared toward the short service intervals of steam locomotives.
-The switch to diesels left many of the railyard structures and jobs obsolete” (“Thurmond,” nps.gov).
-This switch resulted in the end of Thurmond’s prosperity in 1984, as the railroad offices in the town had closed.
-However, the entire town was included in a historical district that year and placed on the National Register of Historical Places.
-The station still functions as a working stop on Amtrak's Cardinal Line.
+The switch to diesels left many of the railyard structures and jobs obsolete” .
+This switch resulted in the final chapter of Thurmond’s remaining prosperity, as the railroad offices in the town closed in 1984.
+However, the entire town was included in a historical district that year and placed on the National Register of Historic Places.
+The Thurmond Depot still functions as a working stop on Amtrak's Cardinal Line.
 This route runs from Chicago to New York, right through the heart of the New River Gorge.
-It takes a reservation to get the train to stop in Thurmond, otherwise it travels 13 miles upstream to the station at Prince, West Virginia.
+It requires a reservation for the train to stop in Thurmond, otherwise it travels thirteen miles upstream to the station at Prince, West Virginia.

-Thurmond is but an echo of the past but still offers a rare experience.
+Thurmond is but an echo of its former glory but still offers a rare experience.
 Tourism within the New River Gorge Park continues to attract people to the historic town.
-Thurmond has hosted the Guiness Book of World Record's longest poker game and was voted as one of Travel & Leisure's coolest ghost towns in America.
-In 1995, the Thurmond Depot was restored by the National Park Service and now serves as a visitor center and museum for people interested in learning about more the yesteryear of the New River Gorge region.
-Thurmond is truly a place where "the River meets History" (http://thurmondwv.org/).
+Thurmond has hosted the Guinness Book of World Records’ longest poker game and was voted as one of Travel & Leisure's coolest ghost towns in America.
+In 1995, the Thurmond Depot was partially restored by the National Park Service and now serves as a visitor center and museum for people interested in learning about more the yesteryear of the New River Gorge region.
+The remaining five residents are also committed to revitalizing the town.
+In 2015, Thurmond made national news when the five residents unanimously passed a measure banning employment, housing, or public accommodation discrimination on the basis of gender or sexual orientation.
+Despite the tiny population, Thurmond hosts the Thurmond Triathlon, is a popular whitewater rafting put-in, and has ample outdoor tourism offerings.
+Thurmond truly lives up to the town motto: "Where the River meets History.”